West Highland Way equipment list

 The West Highland Way is a relatively straightforward route to follow, with signposts infrequently-spaced along it, however it is still advisable to carry maps of the area.
 If anything was to go wrong it is important that you can pinpoint exactly where you are on a map.
 They are also useful for calculating distances until your next stop.

-If you want highly-detailed maps of the walk then I would advise you to get the Ordnance Survey Explorer maps.
+If you want highly-detailed maps of the walk then I would advise you to buy the Ordnance Survey Explorer maps.
 The route is covered by six maps:

 Alternatively for a general overview there are several route maps and guide books available.